Ron Cephas Jones: Career

 After returning to New York in 1985, Jones began spending time at the Nuyorican Poets Café in Manhattan's East Village.
-During that time, he performed in a play based on the Billie Holiday song Don't Explain.
+During that time, he performed in a play based on the Billie Holiday song "Don't Explain".
 His performance caught the attention of a casting director, which led to Jones being offered the lead role in the Tazewell Thompson production of the Cheryl West play Holiday Heart in 1994.
-Jones has performed in several theatrical productions with the Steppenwolf Theatre Company in Chicago, Illinois; appeared as the title character of Shakespeare's Richard III with The Public Theater in New York City, New York, as well as other Off Broadway productions.
-Jones has served as an understudy or standby in several Broadway theatre productions.
+Jones performed in several theatrical productions with the Steppenwolf Theatre Company in Chicago, Illinois; appeared as the title character of Shakespeare's Richard III with The Public Theater in New York City, New York, as well as other Off Broadway productions.
+Jones served as an understudy or standby in several Broadway theatre productions.
 In 2014 Jones starred as Prometheus in Prometheus Bound directed by Travis Preston through the CalArts Center for New Performance.
+In 2022, he received a Tony Award nomination for his role in the Lynn Nottage play Clyde's.

-His film credits include He Got Game (1998), Sweet and Lowdown (1999), Half Nelson (2006), and Across The Universe (2007).
+His film credits include his most memorable role as Harlem drug dealer, Rich Porter's uncle "Ice" aka Johnny "Apple" Porter in the 2002 Roc-A-Fella produced film 'Paid In Full' as well as He Got Game (1998), Sweet and Lowdown (1999), Half Nelson (2006), and Across The Universe (2007).
 In television, he appeared as Reverend Lowdown in the episode "The Goat Rodeo" of the 2013 television series Low Winter Sun and he played Romero, a member of "fsociety" in the 2015 television series Mr. Robot.
-He also appeared on season 3 of the show Banshee as Philadelphia kingpin, Mr. Frasier.
+He also appeared on season 3 of the show Banshee as Philadelphia kingpin Mr. Frazier.
 He played Harlem chess master Bobby Fish in season 1 of Marvel's Luke Cage.
-Since 2016, Jones stars on the NBC drama series This Is Us as William Hill, the biological father of Randall Pearson (Sterling K. Brown).
+Jones appeared on the NBC drama series This Is Us as William Hill, the biological father of Randall Pearson (Sterling K. Brown).
 Jones received critical acclaim for his performance on This Is Us and received a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2018 and 2020 for his performance.

-Currently, Jones appears in the Hulu teen drama series Looking for Alaska, as well as the Apple TV+ crime drama series Truth Be Told, opposite Octavia Spencer, Lizzy Caplan and Aaron Paul.
+Jones appeared in the Hulu teen drama series Looking for Alaska, as well as the Apple TV+ crime drama series Truth Be Told, opposite Octavia Spencer, Lizzy Caplan and Aaron Paul.

 Personal life

-Jones and British-born jazz singer Kim Lesley have a daughter, American stage and screen actress Jasmine Cephas Jones.
+Jones and British-born jazz singer Kim Lesley had a daughter, actress Jasmine Cephas Jones (born 1989).

+Death

+Jones had chronic obstructive pulmonary disease, and underwent a double lung transplant in 2020.
+He died on August 19, 2023, at the age of 66, from what his agent termed "a long-standing pulmonary issue".